 - Take the completed application form to your Jobcentre Plus or DWP office and ask them to stamp the form to confirm which benefits you receive

-You will need to let us know about any changes to your personal circumstances as soon as possible.
+You will need to let us know about any changes to your circumstances as soon as possible.

 These could be:

-- a change to your permanent address
+- A change to your permanent address

-- you stop receiving the benefits listed above which make you eligible for free school meals
+- You stop receiving the benefits listed above which make you eligible for free school meals

-- you start to receive Working Tax Credit or your annual income exceeds £16,190
+- You start to receive Working Tax Credit or your annual income exceeds £16,190

 This list is not exhaustive please contact the Pupil Benefits Team for further advice.

-Changes to your personal circumstances may mean that you are no longer entitled to claim a free school meal for your child(ren) and you could be charged for them.
+Changes to your circumstances may mean that you are no longer entitled to claim a free school meal for your child(ren) and you could be charged for them.
 So, please let us know about any changes as soon as possible.

 Free School Meals for all Key Stage 1 pupils